naga-satish/interview-preparation/ETL-ELT.md

    - Root cause analysis for failures
    - Continuous improvement based on metrics

-7. **What is the role of machine learning in modern ETL pipelines?**
+### 7. What is the role of machine learning in modern ETL pipelines?

    **ML applications in ETL:**